turpaultn/DESED/README.md

   - [References](#references)

 ## Updates
+- 23th April 2020, update the generation procedure (`add_fg_event_non_noff`) to use all parts of files longer than the duration of the soundscapes created + Add possibility to use only background from certain labels (i.e: sins or tut).
 - 18th March 2020, update DESED_synth_dcase20_train_jams.tar of DESED_synth.
 They use pitch shifting, while the others
 didn't.
 These are the final JAMS used for dcase2020 baseline.
 Also commenting reverb since not used for the baseline.